Most OpsGenie alternatives lists are out of date.

 Tools with recent acquisition risk

 FireHydrant.
 Good product for runbook automation and service dependencies.
-Freshworks acquired it in December 2025.
-Freshworks announced the acquisition on December 15, 2025 (expected to close Q1 2026).
-FireHydrant is being folded into the Freshworks ecosystem alongside Freshservice.
+FireHydrant is now a Freshworks company after Freshworks' December 2025 acquisition announcement, and is being folded into the Freshworks ecosystem alongside Freshservice.
 If acquisition risk is part of why you're leaving OpsGenie, this should give you pause.
 Atlassian acquired OpsGenie in 2018, and eight years later they're shutting it down.
-The risk was never a price hike.
-It was the product losing its independent roadmap.
-Pricing hasn't changed yet ($9,600/year for up to 20 responders), but the long-term question is whether it stays standalone or gets absorbed into Freshservice.
+FireHydrant's current public pricing lists a Free plan for up to 10 responders and Pro at $25/responder/month billed annually, with Signals on-call included and 50 SMS/phone alerts per month before alert usage scales.
+The long-term question is whether packaging stays standalone or becomes more Freshservice-led.
 See our full comparison.

 Squadcast.
-Solid mid-market option at $9-12/user/month (Pro).
+Solid mid-market option with a free plan and public per-user pricing.
 SolarWinds acquired it in March 2025.
-Squadcast had competitive mid-market pricing ($9-12/user/month) and a startup-friendly positioning.
-Under SolarWinds, it sits inside an enterprise observability suite built for a very different customer.
-A year in, pricing has held, but SolarWinds serves enterprise IT teams, not the seed-to-Series C startups Squadcast was built for.
+Squadcast's public pricing has multiple plan views; the annual view we reviewed lists Pro at about $15/user/month and Premium at about $24/user/month.
+Under SolarWinds, it sits inside an enterprise observability suite built for a different customer than the seed-to-Series C startups Squadcast originally served.
 The question is whether Squadcast's roadmap keeps serving that original audience.
-If you're evaluating it, check whether recent feature development still matches what you need.
+If you're evaluating it, check current plan mapping, status page availability, and notification allowances before you choose.

 How to Decide